Can you cook a perfect egg?

 During lunch at a local bistro, I notice a 65-degree-Celsius egg on the menu, served on a fricassée de girolles.
 As the plate is set down, This says: “That’s not a 65-degree egg.
 It’s a 64-degree egg.”
 The yolk is soft, and the egg white, while completely opaque, is so delicately jelled and fragile that it breaks apart slightly when it is plated.
 “Eh, oui,” the chef sighs; he is having des ennuis regulating the heat of his stove.
 (Quoted from Discovery)

 According to This’ research at 65⁰ one gets soft creamy yet set whites and a soft not quite runny yolk, pretty much how I like my eggs.
 For Barbara I may have to do some 67⁰ eggs, but today is about me 🙂

 As the featured image shows, my 65⁰ egg is as described, the whites are opaque (though only just) and are indeed creamy, and as promised a ‘revelation’.
 The yolks, however, are almost set, and so for me less than exciting.

 The quest for my ‘perfect egg’ continues…

-This only cooks his eggs a short while, that might be the answer, but the Chef Steps egg calculator suggests that the perfect egg for me with a pretty firm white and yet pretty runny yolk would use 75⁰ for 15 mins or, after 12 mins ice and reheat… I may try that tomorrow.
+This only cooks his eggs a short while, that might be the answer, but the Chef Steps egg calculator suggests that the perfect egg for me with a pretty firm white and yet pretty runny yolk would use 75⁰ for 15 mins or, after 12 mins ice and reheat… I may try that next week.